 *Rates are based on state minimum liability and full coverage (100/300/100 liability limits, $1,000 deductible) for a 2012 Toyota Camry.

 Check affordability and value together.
 A lower premium isn't always a better deal.
 The MoneyGeek Score weighs affordability (50%), customer experience (30%) and coverage options (20%).
-Use it to find companies that balance cost with quality service.
+Look for insurers that score well across all three, not just on price.

 Compare coverage options.
 A company charging $5 more a month might include accident forgiveness at no extra cost.
-Some lower-priced carriers charge separately for add-ons like roadside assistance and rental car coverage.
-Write down the features you want, then see which company includes them.
+Some lower-priced carriers charge separately for roadside assistance and rental car coverage.
+Before comparing quotes, write down the coverage features you want.
+Insurers that include them in the base rate are worth more than ones that charge add-on fees for the same features.

 Research claims history.
-Pull complaint ratios from the National Association of Insurance Commissioners (NAIC) and J.D.
+Check complaint ratios from the National Association of Insurance Commissioners (NAIC) and J.D.
 Power claims satisfaction scores.
-The cheapest insurer won't help much if it disputes your claim or takes three months to pay it.
+The cheapest insurer won't do you much good if it disputes your claim or takes three months to pay out.

 Compare Car Insurance by Make and Model